richlander/dotnet-k8s/graceful-shutdown/README.md

     cancellation.Cancel();
 });

-// This API demonstrates how to integrade cancellation
+// This API demonstrates how to use task cancellation
 // to support graceful container shutdown via SIGTERM.
-// The implementation itself is an analog for a real method. app.MapGet("/Delay/{value}", async (int value) =>
+// The method itself is an example and not useful. app.MapGet("/Delay/{value}", async (int value) =>
 {
     try